 I’m The Personal Representative.
 What Do I Have To Do?

-As personal representative, you are responsible for the entire administration of the deceased’s estate.
+In Probate Administration, as personal representative you are responsible for the entire administration of the deceased’s estate.
 This involves many steps, including:

 - Identifying, notifying and paying estate creditors